 Poaching is a very easy way to cook fish and is really nice, provided you make an interesting sauce or drizzle to go with it.
-Unlike frying or grilling it doesn’t smell throughout the house either.
+Unlike frying or grilling, it doesn’t smell throughout the house either.
 For this meal, I made aioli, a delicious natural garlic mayonnaise.
-You can see the recipe in sauces section of this blog, where I’ve just posted it.
-You can make both the aioli and the poached salmon a day in advance, if you feel like it.
+You can see the recipe in the sauces section of this blog, where I’ve just posted it.
+You can make both the aioli and the poached salmon a day in advance if you feel like it.

 2 salmon darnes, ideally wild or organic, about 130g each

 3-4 bay leaves and a sprig or small handful each of thyme, parsley if you have them

 A good glug of white wine (about 1/3-1/2 a cup, you don’t have to be exact)